Tesla owner alleges breach of warranty and delayed repurchase process

-When David dropped over $114,000 on a new 2024 Tesla Cybertruck, he expected a vehicle that matched its futuristic marketing.
+When a plaintiff dropped over $114,000 on a new 2024 Tesla Cybertruck, he expected a vehicle that matched its futuristic marketing.
 Instead, he got a six-figure headache and a lesson in corporate stalling.

-Despite clear evidence of a warranty breach, David was met with service delays and a gridlocked arbitration process.
+Despite clear evidence of a warranty breach, the plaintiff was met with service delays and a gridlocked arbitration process.
 Even after experiencing a terrifying high-voltage error that crippled the truck’s power and a persistent autopilot malfunction that compromised road safety, the manufacturer failed to provide a permanent fix.

 California Lemon Law

-Fortunately, consumers like David have strong protection rights in California.
+Fortunately, consumers like the plaintiff have strong protection rights in California.
 Under the Song-Beverly Act (Civil Code §1790 et seq.), manufacturers must repurchase or replace vehicles they cannot fix within a reasonable timeframe.
-This includes a vehicle defect that impairs the use, value, or safety of the car.
+This includes a vehicle defect that substantially impairs the use, value, or safety of the car.

 California lemon law applies to new cars, most dealer-warranted used cars, and other consumer goods generally over $100.
 But actions for remedies and replacements must happen within one year of warranty expiration and six years of delivery.